lleviraz/urban_segmentation/docs/index.md

 ## Summary

+Although we always believed, it was a nice surprise to see that the model, that was trained on European images and masks, can actually predict the masks of the unseen SAITAMA area in Japan, and not in a bad quality.

 We learned a lot from this project, mainly the machine learning aspects , but also about managing such an interactive project with the stakeholders, and evolving requirements.

 We conducted monthly meetings with our mentors to present the project status and collect their feedback.